michaelrubinelli/blockchain-brawlers-whitepaper/README.md

 ## Beta Testing

-There is a Beta Test of the PvP phase that launched on September 22nd that is open to the public.
-Players will gain access via a private key distribution system that will take them to the Steam Store to download a PC or Mac client.
-The version that is being tested is about 60% complete.
-By way of comparison, the launch version will be 85% complete when it premiers.
+There is a Beta Test of the PvP phase launching on October 7th in a browser that will be open to the public.
+Players will be provided a URL to the production environment to go and play.
+This version 1.1.6, is about 70% feature complete.

-The point of the Open Beta is to understand player onbaording, multiple rule/balance changes, and engagment metrics.
+The point of the browser-based Beta is to understand player onbaording, balance changes, engagment metrics and performance across Chrome, Safari, Firefox and other browsers .
 Seeing as this only a test, no wallets will be connected or required to play, nor will any NFTs be needed.

-To get your Open Beta key go [Here](https://waxblockchain.typeform.com/to/U2vf8BrN)

 # Deprecated Items That No Longer Have Utility
 *The below listed items will have no further in game use, as a result their value may be greatly diminished.*